Fuck Buttons: Tarot Sport (2009–2013)

 In 2009, the band appeared at the Australian All Tomorrow's Parties event.
 They released their second album, Tarot Sport in October 2009.
 It has been well received, with Rock Sound giving it an 8 out of 10 rating and hailing its consistency ("the continuity gluing them together confirms a genuine full-length article to brandish at all those gun-jumping 'The album is dead' doomsayers"), while AllMusic gave it a 4-star rating, describing it as "an impressive step forward for Fuck Buttons".
 Discussing it with Exclaim! magazine, the band admitted that "direction is not something we are conscious about because it doesn't fit into our creative process.
 We just want to keep being content and surprising ourselves".

 "Surf Solar" and "Olympians" featured separately during the 2012 Summer Olympics opening ceremony on 27 July 2012.
 "Sundowner" from Power's solo venture Blanck Mass was covered by the London Symphony Orchestra during the raising of the Union Jack.

+For the Guardian, Louis Pattison described Fuck Buttons' style prior to the release of Slow Focus as being inspired by My Bloody Valentine, Spacemen 3 and Mogwai, noting, however, that what distinguished them from their influences was the lack of prominent or traditional use of guitars; Pattison described this as "a sustained battery of fuzzed-out drones, crashing drums, and a cacophony of shrieks and cries".

-Slow Focus (2013–present)
+Slow Focus (2013–2015)

 Fuck Buttons released their third album Slow Focus on 22 July 2013.

 A new track recorded with electronic musician Jean Michel Jarre entitled "Immortals" was released on the Jarre album Electronica 1: The Time Machine on 16 October 2015.

-The band are currently on hiatus.
+After an extensive world tour in support of Slow Focus, the band went on hiatus while Power and Hung pursued solo projects.
+Following years of silence regarding new music, Hung made the confirmation on his Twitter account in 2022 that the duo had officially broken up.

 Solo activities and side projects

 Andrew Hung

-In 2012 Andrew Hung founded a new project called Dawn Hunger with vocalist Claire Inglis and musician Matthew de Pulford.
+In 2012, Andrew Hung founded a new project called Dawn Hunger with vocalist Claire Inglis and musician Matthew de Pulford.
 He also released his solo debut EP called Rave Cave in 2015.
 Hung released his first solo debut LP Realisationship (Lex Records) on 6 October 2017.

-Hung is furthermore working as a producer.
+Hung also works as a producer.
 In 2016 he co-wrote & co-produced Beth Orton's new album Kidsticks.
-2020 saw the release of the debut album by Aimeé Osbourne under the name ARO, Hung co-wrote and produced three of the tracks on the album.
+2020 saw the release of the debut album by Aimee Osbourne under the name ARO, Hung co-wrote and produced three of the tracks on the album.

-Hung has also been working on soundtrack composition.
-Working with Director Jim Hosking on cult film The Greasy Strangler, An Evening With Beverly Luff Linn and the series Tropical Cop Tales for Adult Swim.
+Hung has also worked on scoring music for television and films, working with Director Jim Hosking on cult film The Greasy Strangler, An Evening With Beverly Luff Linn and the series Tropical Cop Tales for Adult Swim.